Ashina-Kami/OneTimePad/README.md

 - The key is kept secret

 This implementation meets all those conditions.
-No protection offered in case of key mismanagement
+NO PROTECTION OFFERED IN CASE OF KEY MISMANAGEMENT.
-USE AT YOUR OWN RISK
+USE AT YOUR OWN RISK.

 ## How to use?